 Use only a silver polishing cloth when cleaning silver jewelry, to avoid contact with dyes and other chemicals that may cause damage to your jewelry.

-Use tarnish-proof cloth when storing silver jewelry.
-Ideally, they should be wrapped in tarnish-proof cloth first before being placed in a box lined with the same material.
+Use a tarnish-proof cloth when storing silver jewelry.
+Ideally, they should be wrapped in a tarnish-proof cloth first before being placed in a box lined with the same material.

 Gold – This type of metal is relatively soft and malleable compared to others and are vulnerable to scratching especially when stored together with hard gemstones such as diamond.
 To prevent this, consider using soft cloth bags to store gold jewelry or storing them solo in their original boxes.

 Consider having them cleaned at a reputable jeweler to minimize the risk of scratching.
 You can use a clean, soft microfiber cloth for occasional buffing, but remember to avoid excessive pressure.